-Starling is a GNSS positioning engine designed for automotive and autonomous vehicle applications.
-Starling’s software is GNSS receiver agnostic and works with a variety of automotive grade GNSS chipsets and inertial sensors.
+Starling is a receiver-agnostic positioning engine designed for automotive and autonomous vehicle applications.

 Starling is an advanced, high-precision positioning engine that works with a variety of automotive-grade GNSS chipsets and inertial sensors making it ideal for autonomous applications.
 Starling’s software is platform-independent and enhances the measurements for commercially available GNSS receivers to provide centimeter-accurate results with high integrity.
 Starling supports the calculation of precise position, velocity and time (PVT) and when combined with inertial sensor measurements, wheel odometry and other sensor inputs, Starling can assist with vehicle localization, decision and control.